dingus221/PRMasterServer/README.md

 <strong>7.
 How gamespy server works for nabs</strong>
 <br>
-Here ill write some bullshit for nabs
+Here i will write some bullshit for nabs

 <strong>8.
 Setting up the project</strong><br>